Create and manage territories to allow users to search for locations that are assigned to strict geographic areas.

 In this example, let's enter Lansing, Michigan under By Search.
 Type in Lansing next to City and select MI in the state drop down menu.
 Then select Search.
 Your screen should like like this:

 Now, all you need to do is select each zip code by checking the check box next to each zip code.
 Then, select Save at the bottom, the zip codes for that city will be added to your territory.

 Create a Canadian Territory

 For Canadian territories, the process is more simple.
 As with US territories, start off by going to Settings>Territories.
 You can define territories by Province or Postal Code, using the same basic interface the US uses (but without cities or counties).
 Simply select the Provinces for your territory on the Edit Territory page by selecting Add under the Provinces heading, to the right of the Include option, then select Save.

 If your territories are arranged by Postal Code, select Add under the Postal Codes heading, to the right of the Include option, then paste or enter your 3 or 6 digit postal codes (separated by commas) directly into the box.
 Then select Save.

 Create a German, Swiss, or Austrian Territory

-Bullseye allows you to create territories in Germany, Switzerland, and Australia on the State, City, or Postal Code level.
+Bullseye allows you to create territories in Germany, Switzerland, and Austria on the State, City, or Postal Code level.
 To create a territory, go to Settings>Territories.
 You'll see Name and Type.
 Type in the name of the territory, select the appropriate country, and select Save.
 You'll see a screen similar to the following:

 In this example, we'll create a State-based territory.
 Select Add under States and you'll get a list of the States in the Country: